[ 二 ]

 And the newcomer stared right back, a tray of fresh herbs in her hands.

 It was a young girl fresh into womanhood, wearing a plain linen gown and white socks.
 A pale ray of moonlight caught her squarely in the face, and he saw how her hazel eyes swept the room in one glance.
 For a moment both said nothing.
 Then she closed the door behind her, entering fully.
-The initial shock on her face was gone, and now she was expressionless.
+The initial shock on her face was now gone, replaced by neutrality.
 He eyed her warily.

 She looked at him, looked at his leather boots scuffing up the bedding, and she frowned.
 Her voice lilted.
 “Next time, leave those outside before you enter the house.
 It’s not easy to wash and dry that mattress.”